duckdb/duckdb-web/docs/sql/data_types/enum.md

 ## Enums

 An `ENUM` type represents a dictionary data structure with all possible unique values of a column.
 For example, a column storing the days of the week can be an Enum holding all possible days.
 Enums are particularly interesting for string columns with high cardinality.
-This is because the column only stores a numerical reference to the string in the Enum dictionary, resulting in immense saves in disk storage and faster query performance.
+This is because the column only stores a numerical reference to the string in the Enum dictionary, resulting in immense savings in disk storage and faster query performance.

 ### Enum Definition